CDCgov/tostadas/docs/developer_notes.md

 And it performs submission.
 It does not fetch the accession IDs because at the time of development, many GenBank submissions are not done via ftp.

-1. CREATE_BATCH_TSVS: Process that creates batch tsv files of size `$params.batch_size` from the updated metadata file.
-            This process just replicates what metadata validation outputs because the structure is needed downstream and this was the most straightforward way to do that.
+1. The updated metadata file is rebatched for GenBank submission using the same batch structure as the BioSample/SRA submission.
             Inputs: Path to the updated Excel file and batch size value.
 Outputs: Path to all the batch tsv files.

 2. GENBANK_VALIDATION: Process that validates the fasta file according to NCBI requirements.